What Are Brittle Nails?

 Alternative medicines and supplements involve little to no risk and can be an extremely effective way to treat brittle nails.
 In the case of herbal supplements, there are two main types that can be used: phytoestrogenic and hormone-regulating herbal supplements.

 Phytoestrogenic herbal supplements

-These supplements, such as black cohosh, contain estrogenic components produced by plants that complement the low estrogen hormones in a woman's body, helping alleviate mood swings.
-By introducing plant-based estrogens into the body, these herbs treat the underlying estrogen deficiency behind mood swings.
+These supplements, such as black cohosh, contain estrogenic components produced by plants that complement the low estrogen hormones in a woman's body, helping treat brittle nails.
+By introducing plant-based estrogens into the body, these herbs treat the underlying estrogen deficiency behind nail problems.

 Hormone-regulating herbal supplements

-Additionally, there are some other types of supplements that can also alleviate mood swings, or at least make them more manageable, including vitamins and other herbal supplements.
+Additionally, there are some other types of supplements that can also alleviate brittle nails or at least make them more manageable, including vitamins and other herbal supplements.